CarlvinJerry/carlvinjerry.github.io/content/posts/Quantitative-Finance/Intro to SDEs/index.markdown

 title: Introduction to Stochastic Differential Equations
 date: 2025-08-09
 author: Carlvin Jerry
-categories:
+categories: [Mathematics,Stochastic Processes, ESG Modeling]
-  - Mathematics
-  - Stochastic Processes
-  - ESG Modeling
-tags:
-  - SDEs
-  - Euler-Maruyama
-  - F#
-  - Renewable Energy
-  - Financial Modeling
+tags: [ SDEs, Euler-Maruyama, F#,Renewable Energy,Financial Modeling]
 description:  Learn how stochastic differential equations (SDEs) model randomness in systems like stock prices prediction and renewable energy adoption, with practical F# examples using the Euler-Maruyama method.
 summary: This post introduces SDEs and the Euler-Maruyama method, demonstrating their application in finance and ESG modeling.
 Through F# simulations of stock prices and renewable energy adoption, we show how to implement and visualize SDE solutions, highlighting their importance for handling uncertainty.
 readingTime: true
 image: /images/sdes.jpg
+hero: sdes.jpg
 useMath: true
 menu:
   sidebar: